iawade/common_condition/README.md

 etc

 ## Notes
 - This pipeline utilises `mktemp`.
-By default this writes files in `/tmp/`.
-If you don't access to `/tmp/` for whatever reason it may be worth double-checking that `mktemp`'s workarounds (for example writing to `/var/tmp/` ) actually work in your case
+By default this writes files in the `/tmp/` directory.
+If `/tmp/` is not available, for whatever reason, it may be worth double-checking that `mktemp`'s workarounds (for example writing to `/var/tmp/` ) are working before running the workflow
 - BioMart is used to extract genomic coordinates for genes.
 Their servers are very sensitive and, despite the retry strategy used in this pipeline, jobs may rarely fail to complete
-      - To resolve you can either:
+      - To resolve, either:
       - Keep re-running the pipeline
       - Manually create the bed file outputs needed (although this can complicate running of the snakemake pipeline - which can be resolved with `rm -rf .snakemake/incomplete/` before re-running the pipeline )